rgeraldporter/simple-maybe/README.md

 ## Roadmap

-No changes planned.
+No changes planned, outside of documentation.
 Small functional programming libraries don't tend to change much.
+But they do tend to lack good, readable documentation.

 ## License